ibrahim777764/hello-react-rails/README.md

 Give a ⭐️ if you like this project!

 # Acknowledgments

-Microverse
+Microverse for the motivation.
-Code Reviewers
-Original design idea by Gregoire Vella on Behance.
-The Creative Commons license of the design requires that you give appropriate credit to the author.
-Therefore, you must do it in the README of your project.

 # 📝 License
-This project is MIT licensed.
+This project is [MIT](./MIT.md) licensed.